Reforms of French orthography: 19th century

+In 1868, Ambroise Firmin-Didot suggested in his book Observations sur l'orthographe, ou ortografie, française (Observations on French Spelling) that French phonetics could be better regularized by adding a cedilla beneath the letter "t" in some words.
+For example, in the suffix -tion this letter is usually not pronounced as (or close to) /t/ in French, but as /sjɔ̃/.
+It has to be distinctly learned that in words such as diplomatie (but not diplomatique) it is pronounced /s/.
+A similar effect occurs with other prefixes or within words.
+Firmin-Didot surmised that a new character ţ could be added to French orthography.

 20th century

 With important dictionaries published at the turn of the 20th century, such as those of Émile Littré, Pierre Larousse, Arsène Darmesteter, and later Paul Robert, the Académie gradually lost much of its prestige.

 Hence, new reforms suggested in 1901, 1935, and 1975 were almost totally ignored, except for the replacement of apostrophes with hyphens in some cases of (potential) elision in 1935.